Energy key topics

 - There is no single way of implementing ‘smart grids’ but common themes are emerging internationally.
 There is significant opportunity to make wide use of fast communications, advanced materials and power electronics devices.
 Ideas to use these techniques are being developed and include, for example, better use of existing assets by means of ‘dynamic line rating’, intelligent controls to intercept faults and minimise the number of customers affected, and new control systems that enable distributed generation to be connected without the ‘reverse power flows’ causing problems with system voltages.

 - The IET welcomes Ofgem’s commitment to fund network innovation leading to smart grids and also the inclusion of a requirement for innovation more generally as a pillar of the new RIIO price control framework.
 The IET notes the growing clarity of the GB vision for smart grids and the leadership being provided by the Smart Grid Forum, jointly chaired by the Regulator and Government.
 The projects now being implemented in Britain compare well with developments elsewhere in the world, and in some regards are leading edge.
 We note however the considerable risks and barriers that can be identified in this area.
-Smart grids will be a necessary part of an energy system with significant amounts of wind power and are also essential should electric vehicles be adopted on a large scale.
+Smart grids will be a necessary part of an energy system with significant amounts of wind and solar power and are also essential should electric vehicles be adopted on a large scale.
 High priorities now are the continuing refinement of the vision, the encouragement for practical experience and learning, and a drive for commercial scale realisation.

 For more detailed information on smart grids please go to the Smart grid key topic